Continually Updated Clinical Reference

 • Grade I — Capsular avulsion; periportal blood tracking; superficial laceration less than 1 cm deep; subcapsular hematoma less than 1 cm thick

-• Grade II — Laceration 1 to 3 cm deep; subcapsular/central hematoma 1 to 3 cm diameter
+• Grade II — Laceration 1-3 cm deep; subcapsular/central hematoma 1-3 cm in diameter

 • Grade III — Laceration greater than 3 cm deep; subcapsular/central hematoma greater than 3 cm in diameter